paresh-1991/Database-exploration/README.md

 6. Delete Unused Columns

+## Olympics dataset

+Steps:
-# Creating ER diagram and 3NF relational table from olympics dataset
+- Created ER diagram and Relational table model.
+- Build the database
+- Explore data with queries.

-## Queries for Olympics database:Postgresql database server.
+### Queries for Olympics database:Postgresql database server.

 1. Determine the names and number of categories athletes participated in of all athletes having participated in at least 3 categories at Olympic Games.
 	 A query that uses an aggregate function in the SELECT, a GROUP BY and a HAVING.